By Deborah Carr, Ph.D.

 - Drink in Moderation.
 Couples can make a pact about drinking, as well as food.
 Decide in advance how many drinks you’ll have, tell your partner, and then vow to stick to this.
 Give each other license to say “you’ve had enough.”
 Again, remember to nudge, not nag.
 (If you or your partner cannot resist the temptation to drink, however, do consider seeking professional help).
 Hosts should be sure to have a selection of sparkling waters and interesting juices.
 Try cucumber blended with cilantro, pineapple, and apple-pear juice.

 - Keep a Regular Bed Time.
 Irregular sleep is one of the biggest taxes on good health over the holidays.
-Partners can decide before the party the best time to leave and “precommit” to it -including appointing one of you to keep track of time and make sure you leave the holiday party at a set hour.
+If you struggle to sleep during the holidays, it might be worth looking into a new mattress to see if that makes you fall asleep better.
+To see the best Bed in a box mattress brand, you could look at online reviews to see what other people think.
+It’s important to stick to a sleeping schedule throughout the holidays!
+Partners can decide before the party the best time to leave – including appointing one of you to keep track of time and make sure you leave the party at a set hour.
 It’s easier to say “sorry, we have to leave,” or “I know she’d love to stay, but she has a meeting in the morning” if you’ve made a plan ahead of time and one person is appointed to keep track.

 - Split the Driving.
 Holidays often involve long drives to family and friends.
 Icy roads, traffic, and sheer exhaustion all increase the chances of a car accident.
 Partners can divide up the driving, to ensure that the passenger can rest and recover while the driver focuses on the road.
 When your partner is driving make sure you are the only one using the cell phone.